-Subject to sections 11.25 and 11.26, any dispute of whatever nature between a Shipper and First Gas, either Party may notify the other in writing that it wishes to attempt resolution of the dispute in accordance with this section 18 (Dispute Notice).
+Subject to sections 11.28 and 11.29, any dispute of whatever nature between a Shipper and First Gas, either Party may notify the other in writing that it wishes to attempt resolution of the dispute in accordance with this section 18 (Dispute Notice).
 On receipt of a Dispute Notice, the Parties shall each use reasonable endeavours to resolve the dispute by negotiation.

+If the dispute is not resolved by negotiation within 15 Business Days (or such other period as the Parties may agree in writing) of the date of the Dispute Notice, then the Parties shall submit the dispute to:

+resolution by an independent expert agreeable to both parties; or

-If the dispute is not resolved by negotiation within 15 Business Days of the date of the Dispute Notice, then the Parties shall submit the dispute to arbitration pursuant to the Arbitration Act 1996 (excluding paragraphs 4 and 5 of the Second Schedule to such Act).
+where the Parties cannot agree upon an independent expert within 5 Business Days after the expiry of the negotiation period referred to above, arbitration pursuant to the Arbitration Act 1996 (excluding paragraphs 4 and 5 of the Second Schedule to that Act).

 The arbitration will be conducted by an arbitrator appointed: